DevMrErfan/Binance-Chart-Generator/README.md

 🚀 Setup Instructions:
 Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/DevMrErfan/CreateChart-In-Binance.git
 cd CreateChart-In-Binance
 Set up the files: Ensure the src/ folder contains the following PHP files:

 Candeldata.php: Fetches the candlestick data from Binance. createChart.php: Generates the chart image based on the data.
-Run the script: After setting up, you can run the index.php file to fetch the data and generate the chart:

-bash
-Copy
-Edit
-php index.php
 View the chart: The generated chart image will be saved as chart.png in the project folder.
 You can open this file to view the generated candlestick chart. 📂

 ✨ Customization: